Ndiithi/Scheduler/README.md

 # SmsScheduler
-Simple SMS scheduler implemented with jsf, ejb and jpa
+Simple scheduler implemented with jsf, ejb and jpa